This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Remember you can use this code for a discount on your first Airbnb stay

-Okay, so I decided to backtrack and visit Boston for three nights.
+Then it was back to travelling around America alone.
+I decided to backtrack and visit Boston for three nights.
 I’m glad I went to Boston, but for your North America itinerary, I’d obviously recommend doing Boston before heading south to NYC.
 Boston’s architecture doesn’t get mentioned enough, but it’s a beautifully historic city.
 I highly recommend downloading a Freedom Trail app and doing this Cambridge and Harvard Tour.

-WHERE I STAYED: I was out of luck with Boston hostels, so turned to Couchsurfing for the first time.
+Where to stay in Boston: I was out of luck with Boston hostels, so turned to Couchsurfing for the first time.
 My host was great and I had a lot of fun in Boston because of her.
 I recommend Couchsurfing as a great way to meet people when travelling solo.

-WHERE I STAYED: I stayed in a 10-bed female dorm at HI Washington DC, but it was very spacious.
+Where to stay in Washington DC: I stayed in a 10-bed female dorm at HI Washington DC, but it was very spacious.
 The hostel is also in a great central location.

-RELATED POST: A guide to my budget-friendly DC weekend.
+Related post: A guide to my budget-friendly DC weekend

 So I really wanted to visit Wilmington a.k.a the home of One Tree Hill.
 But to get there, I had to stop in Raleigh overnight.
 I turned to Couchsurfing again and had an interesting experience, but managed to get the bus to Wilmington early the next morning.
-Through this blog, I was fortunately able to receive complimentary passes to various tours and attractions in Wilmington.
+Through this blog, I was, fortunately, able to receive complimentary passes to various tours and attractions in Wilmington.
 Everyone I met in the small town was friendly and hospitable: from the tourism board staff to the hotel manager to the bus driver.
 I’d highly recommend adding a quick stop in Wilmington to your North America itinerary.

-WHERE I STAYED: Country Inn & Suites by Radisson (I did get a slight discount, but I loved living it up for a couple of nights).
+Where to stay in Wilmington: Country Inn & Suites by Radisson (I did get a slight discount, but I loved living it up for a couple of nights).

-RELATED POST: Why I loved Wilmington.
+Related post: Why I loved Wilmington

-RELATED POST: 24 hours in Charleston
+Related post: 24 hours in Charleston

 I continued onto Savannah, which was just as charming as Charleston.
 Southern towns sure are pretty (and hot, even in autumn).
 I didn’t do a lot with my time in Savannah, but I did do a walking tour and took a lot of house photos.

 So, my time in St Augustine was tainted by the fact Greyhound left my suitcase in Jacksonville.
-You can read more about this experience here (which my parents still mention), but for my first two nights in St Augustine I was stuck in the same dress and felt gross.
-Hence I really only had one full day in the Floridian town, but for a small place it has a lot of attractions.
+You can read more about this experience here (which my parents still mention), but for my first two nights in St Augustine, I was stuck in the same dress and felt gross.
+Hence I really only had one full day in the Floridian town, but for a small place, it has a lot of attractions.
 Highly recommend adding it to your North America itinerary for something different.